webzakimbo/bcome-read-the-docs-guides/docs/source/ssh-configuration/basic-proxying.rst

          - host_lookup: by_bcome_namespace
            namespace: proxies:bastion

+The 'proxies' inventory contains a single server named 'bastion' that the 'servers' inventory machines are configured above to use as their proxy.

 My local user is ``guillaume``, and I have ssh keys added to my agent.

 The AsciiCast below illustrates how I may interact with my servers configured in this way: